cilium/cilium.io/src/posts/2021-02-10-network-policy-editor/index.md

 To make sharing network policy examples easy, we have added a simple Share button that leverages Github Gist on the backend, enabling you to convert any example you have created into an easily shared link.

-Tweet us at <a href="https://twitter.com/@ciliumproject" target="_blank">@ciliumproject</a> to share your examples, and in the next few weeks we’ll pick a few favorites and send the creators some exclusive Cilium SWAG!
+Tweet us at <a href="https://twitter.com/@ciliumproject" target="_blank" rel="noopener noreferrer">@ciliumproject</a> to share your examples, and in the next few weeks we’ll pick a few favorites and send the creators some exclusive Cilium SWAG!

-We’d love to hear your feedback and questions on both the editor and Network Policy in the **#networkpolicy** channel of <a href="https://slack.cilium.io/" target="_blank">Cilium Slack</a>.
+We’d love to hear your feedback and questions on both the editor and Network Policy in the **#networkpolicy** channel of <a href="https://slack.cilium.io/" target="_blank" rel="noopener noreferrer">Cilium Slack</a>.
 See you there!

 <BlogAuthor {...authors.sergeyGeneralov} />